Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/greedy-algorithm.md

 ## What is a Greedy Algorithm?

-A greedy algorithm is a simple, intuitive algorithm that is used in optimization problems.
+A greedy algorithm is a simple and intuitive algorithm that is used in optimization problems.

-The algorithm makes the optimal choice at each step as it attempts to find the overall optimal way to solve the entire problem.
+The algorithm makes the optimal choice at each step,
+As it attempts to find the overall optimal way to solve the entire problem.

+## When to Use a Greedy Algorithm?

 Greedy algorithms are quite successful in some problems,
 Such as Huffman encoding which is used to compress data,
-Or Dijkstra's algorithm, which is used to find the shortest path through a graph.
+Or Dijkstra's algorithm which is used to find the shortest path through a graph.

-However, in many problems, a greedy strategy does not produce an optimal solution.
-Because it makes decisions based only on the information it has at any one step,
-Without regard to the overall problem.

-## When to Use Greedy Algorithms?

 If both of the properties below are true,
 A greedy algorithm can be used to solve the problem.

-- Greedy Choice Property
+- ### Greedy Choice Property

   A global (overall) optimal solution can be reached by choosing the optimal choice at each step.

-- Optimal Sub-Structure
+- ### Optimal Sub-Structure

-  A problem has an optimal sub-structure if an optimal solution to the entire problem contains the optimal solutions to the sub-problems.
+  A problem has an optimal sub-structure,
+  If an optimal solution to the entire problem,
+  Contains the optimal solutions to the sub-problems.

-In other words, greedy algorithms work on problems for which it is true that, at every step, there is a choice that is optimal for the problem up to that step, and after the last step, the algorithm produces the optimal solution of the complete problem.
+## How to Use a Greedy Algorithm?

-To make a greedy algorithm,
+To make a greedy algorithm:

-Identify an optimal substructure or subproblem in the problem.
+1. Identify an optimal sub-structure or sub-problem in the problem.

-Then, determine what the solution will include (for example, the largest sum, the shortest path, etc.).
+1. Then, determine what the solution will include.
+   For example, the largest sum, the shortest path, etc.

-Create some sort of iterative way to go through all of the subproblems and build a solution.
+1. Create some sort of iterative way to go through all of the sub-problems and build a solution.

 ## Limitations of Greedy Algorithms